-Having enforcement officers consider whether to take action in every case where Members find a contravention of legal requirements enforceable through fines (administrative monetary penalties).
+Having enforcement officers consider whether to take action in every case where Members find a contravention of legal requirements enforceable through administrative monetary penalties (AMPs).

 Updating regulatory language to make compliance obligations as clear as possible.
 This will make it easier to identify and correct instances of non-compliance.

-Considering a designation of a wider set of regulatory provisions to be enforceable through fines.
+Considering a designation of a wider set of regulatory provisions to be enforceable through AMPs.

 These steps reflect the CTA's commitment to ensuring an effective compliance assurance program, which is in the interests of travellers, shippers, and the transportation companies that follow the rules and should not face unfair competition from those who don't.